Hip Replacement Procedures

 Blog: Is anterior hip replacement better?

-As a surgeon who does both anterior and posterior hip replacement surgery I get asked every week which approach is better.
+As a surgeon experienced with both anterior and posterior hip replacement surgery I get asked every week which approach is better.
 The answer is not as simple as you might think.
-Both approaches have risks and benefits and each hip is different.

 Blog: Is Robotic Joint Replacement Surgery Safe?